Martha’s Vineyard Playhouse is a professional,

 How We Carry Out Our Mission

-The Playhouse operates year-round, presenting a wide selection of contemporary, classic and original plays; developing new work through staged readings, professional workshops and world premieres; producing an annual family holiday show; and many special events and productions on our intimate mainstage in our historic theater in downtown Vineyard Haven.
+The Playhouse operates year-round, presenting a wide selection of contemporary and classic plays; nurturing and developing new plays through staged readings, professional workshops and world premieres; and producing many special plays, musical and other types of events on our intimate Patricia Neal Stage in our historic theater in downtown Vineyard Haven.

 The Town of Tisbury held town meetings here between the years of 1852-1854.
 In 1855, the building was bought for use as a public meeting house and named Capawock Hall.
 At this time, the structure was raised from one to two stories with a market on the first floor.
 The first Episcopal church service on Martha’s Vineyard was held here on December 24, 1862.
 The hall was utilized for weddings and community suppers.